ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

-Please **read the following instructions carefully** and submit your 25-second video for the online Video Previews by **August 15, 2021**.
-However, if your track has a camera-ready deadline after August 15, you can submit your video previews by September 1, 2021.
+Please **read the following instructions carefully** and submit your 25-second video for the online Video Previews by the following deadlines:
+- Main Events: Aug.
+15
+- Associated Events: Sept.
+1

 Video previews and fast forwards are a great opportunity to publicize